acostes/movie-fetcher/README.md

 Movie Fetcher
 ==============

 Small application for private usage only that list all the available torrent movies on [YTS](http://yts.re/).
 Data are provided by [YTS API](http://yts.re/api).
+This also list TV Shows torrent based on [Popcorn Time API](https://github.com/popcorn-official/popcorn-api).

 ## Requirement